Recent Examples of cantata from the Web

 Did You Know?

-Work for voice or voices and instruments of the Baroque era.
-From its beginnings in early 17th-century Italy, both secular and religious cantatas were written.
-The earliest cantatas were generally for solo voice and minimal instrumental accompaniment.
-Cantatas soon developed a dramatic character and alternating sections of recitative and aria, paralleling the simultaneous development of opera, and they came to resemble unstaged operatic scenes or acts.
-In Germany the Lutheran cantata developed more directly out of the expanding choral motet, and almost always involved a chorus.
-A single chorale (hymn) often served as the basis for an entire cantata, which might have up to 10 diverse numbers, including duets, recitatives, and choral fugues.
-The most celebrated are the approximately 200 written by Johann Sebastian Bach.
-After c.
-1750 the cantata gradually declined.
+A cantata is a work for voice or voices and instruments of the baroque era.
+From its beginnings in 17th-century Italy, both secular and religious cantatas were written.
+The earliest cantatas were generally for solo voice with minimal instrumental accompaniment.
+Cantatas soon developed a dramatic character and alternating sections of recitative (solo singing that imitates the rhythms and tones of speech) and aria, paralleling the simultaneous development of opera.
+In Germany, the Lutheran cantata almost always involved a chorus.
+The approximately 200 cantatas written by Johann Sebastian Bach are the most celebrated.
+After ca. 1750 the cantata gradually declined.

 : a piece of music for singers and instruments that usually has several parts (called movements) and often has a religious subject

 What made you want to look up cantata?
 Please tell us where you read or heard it (including the quote, if possible).